kubos/kubos/docs/os-docs/kubos-linux-on-iobc.rst

     rather than the default Atmel version, since it is packaged with several iOBC configuration files which are required to successfully connect to the board.

-KubOS Linux Build Process
+Kubos Linux Build Process
 -------------------------

-If for some reason you want or need to modify and rebuild the KubOS Linux components, follow the steps in this section.
+If for some reason you want or need to modify and rebuild the Kubos Linux components, follow the steps in this section.

 .. _build-os: